Bubka/2FAuth/README.md

 A web app to manage your Two-factors Auth (2FA) accounts and generate their TOTP tokens

 ## Purpose
-2FAuth is an web based self-hosted alternative to One Time Passcode (OTP) generators like Google Authenticator that you can use both on mobile or desktop.
+2FAuth is a web based self-hosted alternative to One Time Passcode (OTP) generators like Google Authenticator that you can use both on mobile or desktop.

 I created it because :
 * Most of the UIs for this kind of apps show tokens for all accounts in the same time with stressful countdowns (in my opinion)
 * I wanted my 2FA accounts to be stored in a database I can easily backup and restore.
-* I hate taking out my smartphone to get an OTP when I'm at my desktop
+* I hate taking out my smartphone to get an OTP when I use a desktop computer.
-* I love self-hosted solution
+* I love coding and I love self-hosted solution

 ## Features
-* Manage your 2FA accounts (add, edit, delete), with QR code upload support
+* Manage 2FA accounts (add, edit, delete), with QR code support
 * Generate tokens
 * User authentication to protect access to 2FA accounts

 #### Single user app
 2FA are sensitives data so it is necessary to sign in an user account in order to use the app.
-And because they are also owned by you only, it is not possible to create more than one account.
+And because they are owned by the same person, it is not possible to create more than one account.

-## RFC compliance
+#### RFC compliance
 2FAuth generates OTP according to RFC 4226 (HOTP Algorithm) and RFC 6238 (TOTP Algorithm) thanks to [Spomky-Labs/OTPHP](https://github.com/Spomky-Labs/otphp) php library.

 ## Requirements